Airheads: Location

 The KPPX radio station was located at Fox Plaza in Los Angeles, which served as Nakatomi Plaza in the 1988 film Die Hard.

 Music

-The film features an original song by White Zombie and went on to chart on the Billboard 200 and peak at Number 157.
-In addition, there are re-recordings of songs from Motorhead and Primus.
+The film features an original song by White Zombie and the soundtrack went on to chart on the Billboard 200, peaking at #157.
+In addition, there are re-recordings of songs from Motörhead and Primus.
 Jay Yuenger and Sean Yseult also accompanied with Brendan Fraser's vocal rendition of "Degenerated", a song by hardcore punk band Reagan Youth.
 The song was produced by Yuenger and Bryan Carlstrom.

 A number of songs can be heard in the film but not included on the soundtrack album.
-These are: "Baby Huey (Do You Wanna Dance)" by Dim Stars; "Shamrocks and Shenanigans (Boom Shalock Lock Boom) [Butch Vig Mix]" by House of Pain; "Unsatisfied" by The Replacements; "Rocks" by Primal Scream; "Janie's Got a Gun" by Aerosmith; "Wheezing" by David Byrne; "Don't Hate Me Because I'm Beautiful" by "Sons of Thunder" (Galactic Cowboys).
+These are: "Baby Huey (Do You Wanna Dance)" by Dim Stars, "Shamrocks and Shenanigans (Boom Shalock Lock Boom) [Butch Vig Mix]" by House of Pain, "Unsatisfied" by The Replacements, "Rocks" by Primal Scream, "Janie's Got a Gun" by Aerosmith, "Wheezing" by David Byrne and "Don't Hate Me Because I'm Beautiful" by Galactic Cowboys.